openssh/openssh-portable/README.md

 ### Dependencies

 Portable OpenSSH is built using autoconf and make.
-It requires a working C compiler, standard library and headers, as well as [zlib](https://www.zlib.net/) and ``libcrypto`` from either [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org) to build.
-Certain platforms and build-time options may require additional dependencies.
+It requires a working C compiler, standard library and headers, and [zlib](https://www.zlib.net/). ``libcrypto`` from either [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org) may also be used, but OpenSSH may be built without it supporting a subset of crytpo algorithms.
+Certain platforms and build-time options may require additional dependencies, see README.platform for details.

 ### Building a release